AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 ## What are some limitations of the [!UICONTROL Household] report?

-Reports with overlap metrics can include combinations of up to three values<!-- not sure what this means.
+Reports with overlap metrics can include combinations of up to three values **[Can't you include only one dimension?
+What are you combining here?]**<!-- not sure what this means.
 Can't you include only one dimension?
 So what does "combination" mean? -->, with a maximum of ten total values, per dimension.
 For example, if you use the Placement Name dimension, the overlap report can be generated for up to ten placements.
 If your dimension includes more than ten values, a blank report is generated.

 This restriction will be removed in a future release.

 In the meantime, create a separate report for each unique dimension or for overlap reports.

-## Why am I receiving a blank report?
+## Why is my report blank?

 Reports with overlap metrics may be blank when the dimension has more than ten distinct values.
-For example, if you use the [!UICONTROL Placement Name] dimension, and more than ten placements are selected for the report, then the report isn't populated.
+For example, if you use the [!UICONTROL Placement Name] dimension, and more than ten placements are selected for the report, then the report isn't populated. **[OR are the metric values not populated?]**[<!-- or are the metric values not populated? -->

 ## Why are the frequency and unique reach values different between my [!UICONTROL Custom] reports and the [!UICONTROL Household] report?